Adapting and Expanding High Tunnel Organic Vegetable Production for the Southeast

 Funded by USDA OREI-NIFA

-We worked with a panel of organic producers experienced in high tunnel production to identify and prioritize the critical research needs addressed in this project through semi-structured interviews, which were reviewed in a plenary meeting of project partners and stakeholders, and prioritized in a follow-up survey with producers.
-The overall goal of this project is to establish a strategic plan for research and outreach to address the full range of needs identified, beyond what we can address in this project.
+A panel of producers from the Southeast with organic high tunnel production experience identified and prioritized the critical research needs addressed in this project.
+These research needs were identified through semi-structured interviews and reviewed at a plenary meeting of project partners and stakeholders.
+The overall goal of this project is to develop a strategic plan for research and outreach that addresses the full range of needs identified by the producer panel.